katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (5 min)
 - Story about brave team who set off down an unknown path.
 Reflect on experience of react projects.
-New product cycle, but Elm ca also add elements to an exisiting js project
+New product cycle, but Elm can also add elements to an exisiting js project
 - Tech stack frontend - we know react vs. we heard about Elm (also typescript, angular, reason ml.
 - In this story, our team intrigued promises of Elm
 - Elm is a language based on functional programming principles that compiles to Javascript & defines an architecture that makes rapid prototyping, evolving & scaling web apps and maintaining a single source of truth easy.